lambda-science/MyoQuant/CLI_Documentation.md

 **Options**:

 - `--mask-path FILE`: The path to a binary mask to hide slide region during analysis.
 It needs to be of the same resolution as input image and only pixel marked as 1 will be analyzed.
-- `--model-path FILE`: The SDH model path to use for analysis.
-Will download latest one if no path provided.
 - `--cellpose-path FILE`: The pre-computed CellPose mask to use for analysis.
 Will run Cellpose if no path provided.
 Required as an image file.
 - `--output-path PATH`: The path to the folder to save the results.
 Will save in the current folder if not specified.
 - `--cellpose-diameter INTEGER`: Approximative single cell diameter in pixel for CellPose detection.
 If not specified, Cellpose will try to deduce it.